Addono/spt-server/README.md

 # SPT Server

-This creates hosting configuratiopn for an SPT server on Fly.io.
+This creates hosting configuration for an SPT server on Fly.io.

 ## Setup